Rockwynn/staging.bakerslanding.ca/site/content/pages/6.rates/index.md

         <p class="white-text">Minimum low season stay is 4 nights</p>
     </article>
 </section>
-***If you see a part week on the availability calendar please ask. – We will consider stays with a minimum of 4 nights in June and September.***
 <section class="regular rounded">
     <article class="content rounded p-3 bright-blue-bg">
         <h1 class="white-sub-heading"Terms and Conditions</h1>